drunkard/ceph-readable-doc/html/_sources/ceph-volume/lvm/encryption.rst.txt

         }

-The naming convention for the keys is **strict**, and they are named like that for the hardcoded (legacy) names ceph-disk used.
+The naming convention for the keys is **strict**, and they are named like that for the hardcoded (legacy) names used by ceph-disk.

 * ``cephx_secret`` : The cephx key used to authenticate
 * ``dmcrypt_key`` : The secret (or private) key to unlock encrypted devices
 * ``cephx_lockbox_secret`` : The authentication key used to retrieve the ``dmcrypt_key``.
-It is named *lockbox* because ceph-disk used to have an unencrypted partition named after it, used to store public keys and other OSD metadata.
+It is named *lockbox* because ceph-disk used to have an unencrypted partition named after it, which was used to store public keys and other OSD metadata.

-The naming convention is strict because Monitors supported the naming convention by ceph-disk, which used these key names.
-In order to keep compatibility and prevent ceph-disk from breaking, ceph-volume will use the same naming convention *although they don't make sense for the new encryption workflow*.
+The naming convention is strict because Monitors supported the naming convention of ceph-disk, which used these key names.
+In order to maintain compatibility and prevent ceph-disk from breaking, ceph-volume uses the same naming convention *although it does not make sense for the new encryption workflow*.

 After the common steps of setting up the OSD during the "prepare stage" (